Kadhalil Vizhunthen

 Kadhalil Vizhunthen is a 2008 Indian Tamil-language romantic psychological thriller film written and directed by P. V. Prasath starring Nakul and Sunaina.
 The film has music by Vijay Antony, cinematography by S.D.
 Vijay Milton, and editing by V. T. Vijayan.
-The shooting for the film started in August 2007, and the film was released in September 2008 to positive reviews.
+The shooting for the film started in August 2007, and the film was released in September 2008.

 Plot

 Sabhapathy is the football-crazy son of an alcoholic and lives in the slums.
 However, he lives a comfortable life and plays football with his friends through college.
 He meets Meera slowly and starts to love her but is afraid to express his love since she is rich and might react badly.
 However, he later does confirm his love to her, and she accepts.
 When Sabha leaves for a football match with his college, he promises that he will propose to Meera as soon as he gets back.
 Sabha returns from his match to only find out that Meera has died.
 He slips into a psychotic depression, travelling with Meera's dead body which he stole from the morgue.
 This peculiar behavior of Sabha who thinks Meera is alive is validated.
 A doctor shows the inspector a wildlife documentary in which a monkey continues to nurse its dead offspring.
 The doctor further attributes this behavior as unconditional love, which to some people makes them ignore reality and live in the past.
 This documentary forms the crux of the entire movie.
 To make matters even worse, the police are after Sabha.
 The climax of the movie shows Sabha committing suicide after killing Meera's uncle Kasirajan, who murdered her in order to gain her wealth.
 The film ends with Sabha and Meera's souls reunited and the two lovers never separated, even in death.